Cirith Ungol (band): Reunion

-The band was reformed by members Tim Baker, Robert Garven, Jim Barraza, and Greg Lindstrom on October 8, 2016, at the second annual Frost and Fire Festival in Ventura, California.
+In 2015, the band announced they would be reforming with members Tim Baker, Robert Garven, Jim Barraza, and Greg Lindstrom.
+Their first performance would be on October 8, 2016, at the second annual Frost and Fire Festival in Ventura, California.
 Throughout 2017, the band had set out to headline and co-headline several European and US festivals, including Keep It True (Germany), Up the Hammers (Greece), Defenders of the Old (US), Chaos Descends (Germany), Psycho Las Vegas (US), Days of Darkness (US), and Hammer of Doom (Germany).
 In April 2018, Cirith Ungol performed at the Hell's Heroes Festival in Houston, Texas, and at the NYDM Spring Bash in Milwaukee, Wisconsin.

 In August 2018, Cirith Ungol released the single "Witch's Game".
 The full-length album Forever Black followed in 2020.
 Another full-length album, Dark Parade, was released on October 20, 2023, and the live album Live at the Roxy on April 25, 2025.

 In October 2023, the band announced that they will retire from performing live at the end of 2024.
 That said, the band toured in South America in 2025, and at the urging of Robert Garven the band will continue to perform at exclusive live shows.
-They are currently working on new material for their 7th studio album.
+They will release their seventh studio album, All the Shadows, on October 30, 2026.